 In LoadUI, load test settings were organized into the Settings and Statistic Log tabs:

 The settings on the Settings tab control the LoadUI engine.
-LoadUI NG ignores them when converting the project.
+LoadUI ignores them when converting the project.

 The settings on the Statistic Log tab let you specify the file name to which LoadUI exported test results.
 The exporting functionality has been re-worked and these settings have become obsolete.

-The LoadUI NG new reporting engine is not compatible with LoadUI reports.
+The LoadUI new reporting engine is not compatible with LoadUI reports.
 So, neither of your report-related scripts and settings will be converted.

-The LoadUI NG Pro license provides a number of new features that you can use to improve your tests:
+The LoadUI Pro license provides a number of new features that you can use to improve your tests:

 You can monitor the performance of your web server during the load test and find bottlenecks.